 Perhaps our biggest challenge is to befriend change, and though it’s not mandatory to do so, it’ll give us a chance to live more peacefully with ourselves.

 We’re used to resisting change, and suffering along with it.
 Yet we can choose to move forward with a fresh perspective in tune with each change, and in doing so we create a life from the inside out.
 We choose the role of “purposeful co-creator,” rather than “victim to conditioned reaction.”

 Adopting a new perspective requires our willingness, as mentioned earlier, and perhaps a touch of creativity.
 Our imagination can take us anywhere–quite literally, into a state of heaven or hell on earth.

 If you’re experiencing hell, challenge the stories you’ve been telling yourself.
 Reality-check your beliefs with a more objective and compassionate mindset.
-Change offers you another chance to see the lessons that have been coming up for you, the patterns that have been hurting you, and the stories that have been destroying your chance at living a happy life.
+Change offers you another chance to really see the lessons that have been coming up for you, the patterns that have been hurting you, and the stories that have been limiting joy.

 Change gives you a chance to get closer to who you really are, underneath the surface layer of life, beneath your incessant thought patterns.